 Jon’s first album Watt’s (with Fred Nardin and Grammy recipient Cécile McLorin) was released in 2016 (Gaya Music), and was welcomed enthusiastically by French critics: the album earned reviews in magazines Jazz Mag, Jazz News, Le Monde, and aired on national public radio France Musique and TSF Jazz.
 Jon also arranged in 2016 the octet album of pianist Laurent Courthaliac All my Life, which received the Best album of the year award by the Académie du Jazz.

-His new album called On Both Sides of the Atlantic will feature the great Kirk Lightsey on piano, Alex Claffy on bass, Kyle Poole on drums, Jean-Paul Estievenart and the new great voice of France Célia Kaméni.
-It will be released on jan.
-31 2020 on Gaya Music label.
+His new album called On Both Sides of the Atlantic features the great Kirk Lightsey on piano, Alex Claffy on bass, Kyle Poole on drums, Jean-Paul Estievenart and the new great voice of France Célia Kaméni.

 © Pauline Pénicaud

 Since 2014, Jon hosts the Saturday’s after hours at the Duc des Lombards, Paris’ iconic jazz club, and a must venue for any jazz artist.

 Jon is a Warner music, Verve, Nome, Gaya and Jazz & People recording artist.